-- Water - At least three day supply specifically for your pets
+- Water - At least a three-day supply specifically for your pets.

-- Medicines and medical records - Keep an extra supply of the medications your pet takes on a daily basis and store in an air tight container.
+- Medicines and medical records - Keep an extra supply of the medications your pet takes on a daily basis and store them in an air-tight container.

 - First aid kit - Talk with your veterinarian about what is most appropriate for your pet's emergency medical needs.
 Include a pet first aid reference book.

 - Collar or harness with ID tags, rabies tag, and a leash.

 - Crate or pet carrier which is large enough for your pet to stand in and turn around.